Blog » AI

 Even if you’re not sure employees use AI now or will use it in the future, an AI policy sets the organization up for success.
 A policy makes goals, expectations, and behaviors clear for the company and all parties related to it.
 Forgoing a policy magnifies potential risks of inaccuracy, security breaches, and legal action.

-To learn more about the questions you should ask when writing an AI policy, check out our e-book, “How to Build an AI Policy.
+To learn more about the questions you should ask when writing an AI policy, check out our e-book, “The Beginner’s Guide to Drafting an AI Policy.”

 ··